 Whale season is upon us and Pigeon Point Lighthouse is a wonderful place to view the migration!
 We showed up and were immediately seeing whale spouts not too far off the point!
 We stayed there and enjoyed the views and the extended calmness before heading north to home.
 We had been to Pigeon Point before so we skipped the museum and gift shop but it is well worth the time to walk around it.
 Did you know Pigeon Point has a hostel you can stay at??
 This too is on our bucket list!

 Sequoia sempervirens is the sole living species of the genus Sequoia in the cypress family Cupressaceae.
-Common names include coast redwood, coastal redwood and California redwood.
+Common names include coast redwood, coastal redwood, and California redwood.
 Wikipedia

 Things We Love:

 We both have Osprey backpacks that we absolutely love day hiking in!
 The colors are great, the fit is wonderful, and the ventilation on your back is priceless!
 The bosslady owns the Osprey Sirrus 24 in purple.
 The hubs owns the Osprey Stratos 24 in blue.
-The bosslady was a little aprehensive about carrying a pack due to the amount of sweat and heat she puts off but these have such good ventilation along the back it doesn’t bother her to wear it.
-The rain cover came in handy on this hike with a light rain we put our cameras in our backpacks and kept on going.
+The bosslady was a little apprehensive about carrying a pack due to the amount of sweat and heat she puts off but these have such good ventilation along the back it doesn’t bother her to wear it.
+The rain cover came in handy on this hike with a light rain we put our cameras in our backpacks and kept ongoing.
 All of the pockets on these backpacks help keep items organized and handy.
-A water bottle pocket on both sides of the backpack allow for extra hydration or if we don’t use our bladders on the inside for short hikes we can carry just the water bottle.
+A water bottle pocket on both sides of the backpack allows for extra hydration or if we don’t use our bladders on the inside for short hikes we can carry just the water bottle.
 These are so comfy and make carrying all of our essentials so easy on our hikes!

 Where else can you find us?

 Don’t forget to check out the video of the hike on our Hike Then Wine YouTube channel!